Build Journal - Creating the Best Bill of Materials

 • 4D View Pro Page Overview

-• Swap to Custom Inquiry
+• The Custom Inquiry Screen

 • 4D Write Pro Page

-• Swap to Custom Inquiry
+• The Custom Inquiry Screen

 • Build Journal Overview